Updated : 25 May 2020

 “What makes our offering so unique is that it’s incredibly easy to interpret.
 By doing the decoding for you, the data clearly shows traffic flow, speed, speed limits and delays by suburbs and street names, kilometres per hour, geographic coordinates and time of day, which can be viewed at the click of a button.
 We have also split the time series into a manageable size, allowing people without expert data knowledge to be able to use the data in regular business applications such as Microsoft Excel.

 “The data is available in 15-minute increments.
 However, if customers need nine-minute, six-minute, or three-minute increments we have that too.
 In addition, each file purchased captures one years’ worth of traffic flow data – many companies only offer three months,” said Mr Cardoso.

-Today, data files are available by year from 2016 to 2019.
-Come April this year, Intelematics will roll out traffic flow data by month consecutively, allowing customers to access the most up-to-date data and analyse 2020 road and traffic projects without having to wait a full year.
-In addition, historical traffic volume data files showing vehicle counts in all directions across the road network in 15-minute intervals will be also available by month, year and suburb from July 2020.
+Intelematics has just rolled out traffic flow data by month consecutively, allowing customers to access the most up-to-date data and analyse 2020 road and traffic projects without having to wait a full year.
+Traffic flow data files are already available by year from 2016 to 2019.
+Come July, historical traffic count data files showing the number of vehicles travelling in all directions across the road network in 15-minute intervals will be also available by month, year and suburb.

 “We’re able to offer such granular information as we capture data through thousands of sensors located on roads, in vehicles and infrastructure.
 The data we capture provides context around traffic trends, accident blackspots, the most congested areas, the most dangerous roads and more.
 We’re now making this data available to all traffic managers, not just those with access to data analysts and software developers,” said Mr Cardoso.